vimalan-bonito/calculator/readme.md

 This application can be executed in Visual Studio by pressing F5.

-Enter the Math expression and press enter to execute.
+Type the Math expression and press `enter` to execute.
 The numbers and operators must be separated by `space`.

+Type 'exit' to quit.

 ## Examples